Take a walk on New York’s wild side

 He estimates that thousands of raccoons live in New York — at least 100 of them in Central Park, together with several thousand deer and 50 nomadic coyotes, mostly in the Bronx, though they sometimes roam elsewhere.

-When it comes to marine life, seals have basked on the rocks of Pelham Bay in the Bronx, and the occasional whale as come up for air in the waters around Queens.
+When it comes to marine life, seals have basked on the rocks of Pelham Bay in the Bronx, and the occasional whale has come up for air in the waters around Queens.

 Each spring, the piping plover — considered in New York and several other US states to be an endangered species — begins arriving to nest in Rockaway Beach.